confluentinc/vscode/public/README.md

 - Confluent Cloud connections require reauthenticating after four hours, and you will be prompted to reauthenticate.
 - Windows OS is not yet supported.
 None of the VSIX files can be installed into VS Code on Windows.
 - Uncaught Errors and Exceptions are anonymously reported to Sentry ignoring VSCode's telemetry settings.
 The setting will be respected in the near future.
-- Authenticating with Confluent Cloud using the Safari browser works only if the CCloud organization is set up to use SSO, and will not work when authenticating with a username and password.
-If authentication fails using Safari, please try authentication with another browser.
 - Message Viewer is not able to correctly show messages with schemas in a Confluent Local Kafka cluster.
 This works when the topics are in Confluent Cloud.

 ## Features